DigitalPublishingToolkit/TOD51Archiving_Activism/md/07Chapter6.md

 infrastructures that enable access to content have undergone several reconfigurations.

-The first online incarnation of the AMB (Fig.14) consisted of 90 ‘project’ web pages, a page listing all those projects in alphabetical order, another page with biographical information, and the homepage, which gave access to each of the projects by means of featured images of
+The first online incarnation of the AMB (Fig. 6.14) consisted of 90 ‘project’ web pages, a page listing all those projects in alphabetical order, another page with biographical information, and the homepage, which gave access to each of the projects by means of featured images of